xiaoxianyu-office/mm/skills/mechanics/globalcooldown.md

 ## Description

-The Global Cooldown skill lets you set a mob's global cooldown, used in conjunction with the [offgcd](skills/conditions/offgcd) condition if you want a mob's abilities to have a global, over-all shared cooldown.
+The Global Cooldown skill lets you set a caster's global cooldown, used in conjunction with the [offgcd](skills/conditions/offgcd) condition if you want a mob's abilities to have a global, over-all shared cooldown.
 This can be useful for allowing a mob to only use a single skill at a time rather than multiple by giving the cooldown to each skill the mob uses.
+> This is a no-target mechanic, and the affected entity will always be the caster

 Attributes
 ----------